xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 # Process Party Stats

 exampleSheet.ods is a minimal sheet for which the script should work, just replicate it with your PR.
-You can have stuff on the left and the right of this minimal information (like ids, song names, totals, ...) as long as you change the variables to the right values, however nothing should be on the top or the bottom.
+You can have stuff on the left of the player grid as long as you fill in correctly the variables `START_COLUMN_PLAYER` and `START_LINE_PLAYER` to the right values within the script.

-If the players `ranked` the songs, then you need to use `process_party_rank_stats.py`, otherwise, if they `rated` the songs, you need to use `process_party_rate_stats.py`
+However, if you want to have stuff on the bottom of your sheet, then you'll need to update `NB_SONGS` variable for each PR.
+If you want stuff on the right of the PR, then you'll need to update `NB_PLAYERS`.
+These variables are used as coordinates to isolate the "player score grid" from the rest of the sheet to simulate the format of exampleSheet.ods.

 Place the `PR final sheets` in the same folder as the script.
-Open the script with an editor and put the right amount of people in the `NB_PLAYERS` variable.
+Open the script with an editor and edit the different settings/variables to meet your sheet formats and the current PR.

 You can then start the script and it will output a .txt file and an image in that same folder.